-* I will be appearing on a podcast, “In Which We Reveal Our Ignorance,” to discuss the “patriots” in Oregon and DIY in Brooklyn, on Jan 9th.
-All the fun is archived here.
+* I appeared on the podcast In Which We Reveal Our Ignorance, discussing DIY in Brooklyn, on Jan 9th.
+Listen here.

-* I will be speaking on the Brooklyn Book Festival panel “Brooklyn Spaces & Places” with Fodor’s Editor in Chief Arabella Bowen and Carlo Scissura, CEO and President of the Brooklyn Chamber of Commerce, on 9/20!
+* I spoke on the Brooklyn Book Festival panel Brooklyn Spaces & Places with Fodor’s Editor-in-Chief Arabella Bowen and Carlo Scissura, CEO and President of the Brooklyn Chamber of Commerce, on 9/20.

-* 5/30: Launch party
+* 5/30: Launch party!